August 14, 2026

 As James Madison put it: "The aim of every political Constitution, is or ought to be first to obtain for rulers men who possess most wisdom to discern, and most virtue to pursue, the common good of society; and in the next place, to take the most effectual precautions for keeping them virtuous whilst they continue to hold their public trust."

 And meanwhile, the country is not paying its way.
 The national debt that is now over 100% of the annual gross national product.
 (See chart below.)
 The federal government does not collect enough taxes to pay its expenses.
 In 2025 the federal government spent $7.01 trillion and collected $5.23 trillion in revenue, resulting in a deficit of $1.78 trillion.
 The interest payments for that year were $396 billion.
 The Congressional Budget Office estimates that annual interest payments on this debt will rise to $628 billion in 2028.
-The long term danger is that the dollar will cease to be the world's de facto currency.
+The long term danger is that the dollar might cease to be the world's de facto currency.

 --------